ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 **Rust vs. Statically Typed Languages**

 Rust does its best to get out of the developer's way when it comes to static typing.
 Rust has a smart type inference engine.
-It looks not only at the type of the value expression during an initialization, but also at how the variable is used afterwards to infer its type.
+It looks not only at the type of the value expression during its initialization but also at how the variable is used afterwards to infer its type.
 However, Rust's use of type inference does not decrease its ability to provide detailed error messages at compile time.
 Here's an advanced example of type inference, straight from the [docs](https://doc.rust-lang.org/stable/rust-by-example/types/inference.html).

 ```rust
 fn main() {